Aleksiux/daily-reports/README.md

 The best way to add them is to store in .env file.

 Feel free to reach out if you encounter any issues or need further assistance.

+# There is an example how CSV generated named with _receipt.csv extension.